U.S. Route 30 in Illinois: Route description

-Mississippi River to Interstate 39
+Mississippi River to I-39

 US 30 crosses from Clinton, Iowa, to the greater Fulton area over the Gateway Bridge.
 US 30 bypasses most of the city of Fulton to the south.
 From Fulton, US 30 travels southeastward through the town of Morrison en route to a crossing over the Rock River and Rock Falls.
 Here also, US 30 bypasses the majority of the town, intersecting Illinois Route 40 (IL 40) and having an interchange with Interstate 88 (I-88) on the southeast side of Rock Falls.

-East of Rock Falls, US 30 turns directly eastwards and intersects IL 26 well south of Dixon.
+East of Rock Falls, US 30 turns directly eastward and intersects IL 26 well south of Dixon.
 It also intersects US 52 at a remote location north of Amboy in Lee County.
-US 30 remains rural continuing eastwards, intersecting IL 251 a few miles west of I-39.
+US 30 remains rural continuing eastward, intersecting IL 251 a few miles west of I-39.

 On the stretch of US 30 between Rock Falls and Shabbona, there are no notable population centers located on the highway.
 This is a distance of approximately 50 mi.

-Interstate 39 to Joliet
+I-39 to Joliet

-US 30 continues east of the I-39 interchange on a largely straight line through the towns of Shabbona, Waterman and Hinckley.
-The proposed Prairie Parkway limited access highway would have intersected US 30 east of Dauberman Road in the village of Big Rock, between Hinckley and Sugar Grove.
+US 30 continues east of the I-39 interchange on a largely straight line through the towns of Shabbona, Waterman, and Hinckley.
+The proposed Prairie Parkway limited-access highway would have intersected US 30 east of Dauberman Road in the village of Big Rock, between Hinckley and Sugar Grove.
 In Sugar Grove at IL 47, the character of the road changes relatively quickly.

-Near the Aurora Municipal Airport in Sugar Grove, US 30 has an interchange with the western terminus of IL 56 and IL 47.
+Near Aurora Municipal Airport in Sugar Grove, US 30 has an interchange with the western terminus of IL 56 and IL 47.
 US 30 exits south with IL 47 and remains concurrent for a couple of miles; US 30 then turns east at the Kendall–Kane county line.
-US 30 then intersects IL 31, the Fox River and crosses over IL 25 in Montgomery but does not provide access to IL 25; east of Montgomery, US 30 overlaps US 34 for a short distance, and then turns south-southeast to Plainfield, picking up the Lincoln Highway designation.
+US 30 then intersects IL 31 and the Fox River and crosses over IL 25 in Montgomery but does not provide access to IL 25.
+East of Montgomery, US 30 overlaps US 34 for a short distance and then turns south-southeast to Plainfield, picking up the Lincoln Highway designation.
 Prior to the route being redrawn to follow the path of US 34, the route actually exited off of US 34 through a highway interchange.
-The interchange in Aurora at Hill Avenue, where Lincoln Highway passes through Aurora toward the south is where the route gains the designation, and is where the old interchange was located as Hill Avenue passed over US 34 and continued south toward Plainfield.
+The interchange in Aurora at Hill Avenue, where the Lincoln Highway passes through Aurora toward the south, is where the route gains the designation and is where the old interchange was located as Hill Avenue passed over US 34 and continued south toward Plainfield.